Sleepwalker (character): Marvel Team-Up: League of Losers

-An alternate universe variant of Sleepwalker appears in Marvel Team-Up (vol. 3) as a member of the "League of Losers" alongside Darkhawk, Dagger, Araña, X-23, Gravity, and Terror.
+An alternate universe version of Sleepwalker appears in Marvel Team-Up (vol. 3) as a member of the "League of Losers" alongside Darkhawk, Dagger, Araña, X-23, Gravity, and Terror.

 Marvel Zombies: Dead Days

-An alternate universe variant of Sleepwalker from Earth-2149 makes a cameo appearance in Marvel Zombies: Dead Days.
+An alternate universe version of Sleepwalker from Earth-2149 makes a cameo appearance in Marvel Zombies: Dead Days.

 Ultimate Sleepwalker

-An alternate universe variant of the Sleepwalkers from Earth-1610 appear in Ultimate X-Men #89.
+An alternate universe version of the Sleepwalkers from Earth-1610 appear in Ultimate X-Men #89.